 With state-of-the-art play structures and lots of space to run, these Indiana playgrounds will bring out the inner child in everyone.

-Related Article: 100 Things to do this Summer around Indy
+Related Article: Free Things to do in Indianapolis

 304 S Meridian St, Greenwood, IN

 This brand-new playground includes an 18-foot wide promenade next to Pleasant Creek, seamlessly integrating into the creek’s natural landscape; a custom climbing wall and, for younger children, a custom climbing net; extensive open space for non-structured developmental play; a new pedestrian bridge, urban porch swings, bocce ball courts and more.

 There is something for all ages and abilities at Finch Creek Park, the newest Noblesville park with an amazing, all-inclusive playground.
 Located on the east side of Noblesville, this 200-acre Wayne Township park opened in spring of 2020, and the playground is truly a sight to behold.